Wednesday 24 July 2024

 The civilization wealth that we have inherited from our ancestors can be put to use only after we start taking pride in them.
 We are fortunate that, with the rise of aspirational Indians, there is a revival of pride in our cultural traditions and civilization values in the country.
 We have had initiatives like building the Ram temple in Ayodhya: Its ambitious redevelopment project costing over Rs 85,000 crore will be completed by 2031, transforming the city to accommodate a footfall of around 300,000 pilgrims daily.
 Kashi Vishwanath Temple had 20,000-30,000 daily visitors before redevelopment; after the revamp, the daily number of visitors increased to 1.5-2 lakh.
 There are some 2 million temples across India, in addition to their religious and spiritual importance, temples were designed to serve as commercial centres attracting tourists/pilgrims and support business activities in the areas of retail, transportation, and hospitality.
 Festivals in India are estimated to contribute Rs 2 trillion annually.
 According to a CII report, Kumbh Mela in 2019 generated business over Rs 1. trillion and Uttar Pradesh had to spend only Rs.
 4,200 crore for the event.

 Prime Minister Narendra Modi is working on realizing this vision further by setting up Tamil Cultural Centers across the globe and showcasing India's diverse and vibrant cultural heritage to world leaders through the G20 platform.
 India has 42 UNESCO World Heritage Sites as of now.
-A total of 46 new projects have been sanctioned and 27 new pilgrimage sites have been identified across India for development of infrastructure and tourist amenities for enriching the religious tourism experience under the PRASHAD scheme of the central government.
+A total of 46 new projects have been sanctioned and 27 new pilgrimage sites have been identified across India for the development of infrastructure and tourist amenities for enriching the religious tourism experience under the PRASHAD scheme of the central government.
 Spiritual and religious tourism in India commands a significant portion of the travel and tourism sector, holding a 30 percent market share and accounting for 60 percent of the domestic tourism market.

 What we require is to develop a comprehensive Cultural Economic Model. it will serve as a catalyst for our nation’s economic growth, till we become a developed nation by the year 2047.
 Our cultural economic model will also be a case study for other economies to emulate and propel their own economic growth using their social and cultural wealth.